robhentges/BuildConstructors.jl/README.md

 )
 ```

-**Note:** If you define custom types for parameter or model constructors, you must register them using `register!(TypeName)` so they can be properly deserialized.
+**Note:** If you define custom types for parameter or model constructors, you must register them using `BuildConstructors.register!(TypeName)` so they can be properly deserialized.